fortran-lang/stdlib/README.md

   Compiling with maximum rank 15 can be resource intensive and requires at least 16 GB of memory to allow parallel compilation or 4 GB memory for sequential compilation.
 - `-DBUILD_SHARED_LIBS` set to `on` in case you want link your application dynamically against the standard library (default: `off`).

-For example, to configure a build using the ninja backend and generating procedures up to rank 7, which is installed to your home directory use
+For example, to configure a build using the Ninja backend and generating procedures up to rank 7, which is installed to your home directory use

 ```sh
 cmake -B build -G Ninja -DCMAKE_MAXIMUM_RANK=7 -DCMAKE_INSTALL_PREFIX=$HOME/.local